-Gluten free turkey cheese melt with bacon, lettuce, and tomato is a fun way to enjoy turkey leftovers.
+Gluten free turkey, bacon, Swiss melt with lettuce and tomato is one of the best gluten free sandwiches!
+It’s a fun way to enjoy turkey leftovers.

 Hello, friends!